scapps00/giphy_redux/README.md

 Be sure to get your own [GIPHY](https://developers.giphy.com/docs/) API key and insert it in the code on lines 4 and 38 in giphy.js.

+Click on the names to load GIFs.
+Use interface on the right to add your own names.
+GIFs will not play until clicked.

 ### Prerequisites

 Get an API key from [GIPHY](https://developers.giphy.com/docs/)